Soay123/SilverSatPersonalDevWork/README.md

               |--------|
   ```

-- Another way to do it would be to put diodes is series with the load.
+- Another way to do it would be to put diodes in series to create a voltage divider.
   1. That will drop the voltage about .6 volts per diode.
 (3 diodes)
   2. In turn at least a 360 ohm load will be needed.
   3. This is a constant offset